I-SYST/EHAL/README.md

 KSDK      : Kinetis SDK

-[BSEC](https://www.bosch-sensortec.com/bst/products/all_products/bsec) : Bosch Sensortec Environmental Cluster (BSEC) Software for #BME680 environmental sensor
+[BSEC]( https://www.bosch-sensortec.com/bst/products/all_products/bsec) : Bosch Sensortec Environmental Cluster (BSEC) Software for #BME680 environmental sensor.
+BSEC is needed for calculating Air Quality Index.
+Go to https://www.bosch-sensortec.com/bst/products/all_products/bsec at the end of the page.
+Select checkbox to accept license terms to download.
+Unzip the the downloaded file.
+Rename the extracted folder BSEC and copy the whole folder to external as indicated in the folder tree bellow.

 ![IBK-BME680](https://www.i-syst.com/images/IBK-BME680_PinOut_640.png)